-On your first your periodontist will typically review the medical and dental history.
+On your first visit, your periodontist will typically review your medical and dental history.
 It’s important that your periodontist knows about your medical history in order to be aware of other medications that you’re taking and other conditions that may be present such as diabetes and heart disease, or even pregnancy.
 This will change the way in which you are treated and may change the medications that you are given.

 The Gainesville periodontist will give a thorough examination of your gums and teeth to check for any conditions such as receding gums, problems with the way in which your teeth fit when you bite down and check your teeth to determine if any teeth are loose.

-Many times your dental health may be managed by a dentist.
+Many times, your dental health may be managed by a dentist.
 Gainesville residents who may have some signs of periodontal disease are normally referred to a periodontist.
 Trained experts who can help to prevent or to treat gum disease or who can help you to get the perfect dental implant may be a requirement for your dental health.

 Patients who have signs of any kind of moderate or severe level of periodontal disease, or patients with a complicated medical history should be managed by a periodontal expert or by a partnership between the periodontist and the dentist for the best level of care.

-If your general dentist has told you that you have periodontal disease you should see a periodontist.
+If your general dentist has told you that you have periodontal disease, you should see a periodontist.

-If your dental hygienist has told you that you have probing depths of more than 4mm you should see a periodontist.
+If your dental hygienist has told you that you have probing depths of more than 4mm, you should see a periodontist.

-If you have gum recession or sensitive teeth you should see a periodontist.
+If you have gum recession or sensitive teeth, you should see a periodontist.

-If you have missing teeth and desire to have dental Implants you should see a periodontist.
+If you have missing teeth and desire to have dental Implants, you should see a periodontist.

-If you have been told you are not a candidate for dental Implants because you do not have enough bone you should see a periodontist.
+If you have been told you are not a candidate for dental Implants because you do not have enough bone, you should see a periodontist.
 Periodontists are experts in regenerating bone and soft tissue in patients that have inadequate bone for dental implants.

-If you have a gummy smile you should see a periodontist.
+If you have a gummy smile, you should see a periodontist.
 Periodontists are experts in correcting gummy smiles and helping you achieve beautiful teeth and smiles.